cockroachdb/docs/src/current/cockroachcloud/upgrade-policy.md

 ### Pre-production preview upgrades

-Prior to the GA release of a major CockroachDB version, CockroachDB {{ site.data.products.cloud }} organizations can create new Advanced clusters on a Pre-Production Preview release or upgrade an existing cluster to a Pre-Production Preview.
+Prior to the GA release of a major CockroachDB version, CockroachDB {{ site.data.products.cloud }} organizations can create new CockroachDB {{ site.data.products.advanced }} clusters on a Pre-Production Preview release or upgrade an existing cluster to a Pre-Production Preview.
 Pre-Production Preview releases are beta or release candidate (RC) builds that next major version of CockroachDB, and are provided for testing and experimentation.
 Upgrading to a Pre-Production Preview is a major-version upgrade.
 After a cluster is upgraded to a Pre-Production Preview release, it is automatically upgraded to all subsequent releases within the same major version—including additional beta and RC releases, the GA release, and subsequent production patch releases as [patch version upgrades](#patch-version-upgrades).
 Upgrading to a Pre-Production Preview follows the same procedure as updating to a Production release.
 To learn more, refer to [Upgrade to {{ site.current_cloud_version }}]({% link cockroachcloud/upgrade-to-{{ site.current_cloud_version }}.md %}).

 ### Rollback support

-When upgrading a CockroachDB {{ site.data.products.advanced }} cluster to a new major version, once all nodes are running the new version, the upgrade is finalized automatically in approximately 72 hours.
+When upgrading a CockroachDB {{ site.data.products.advanced }} or CockroachDB {{ site.data.products.standard }} cluster to a new major version, once all nodes are running the new version, the upgrade is finalized automatically in approximately 72 hours.
 During this window, if you see unexpected behavior, you can [trigger a rollback]({% link cockroachcloud/upgrade-to-{{ site.current_cloud_version }}.md %}#roll-back-the-upgrade) to the previous major version from the [CockroachDB {{ site.data.products.cloud }} Console](https://cockroachlabs.cloud).

 {{site.data.alerts.callout_info}}
 If you choose to roll back a major version upgrade, your cluster will be rolled back to the latest patch release of the previous major version, which may differ from the patch release you were running before you initiated the upgrade.